ArzamastsevOleksandr/java-concurrency-in-practice/README.md

    * You can use recursive calls with synchronized methods, since the thread already has access to the synchronized methods of an object.
    * Limit the scope of the critical section.
    * Avoid calling I/O operations from the critical section as it may block other threads indefinitely.
-   *
+2. Use conditions in synchronized code
+3.

 # TODO (Implement):
+   * An elevator simulation.
+The house has N floors and M elevators.
+People enter/leave the house using the elevator.
+   * Producer-Consumer app.
+Producer sends data packages in order, consumer processes those in the same order.
    * A shell script that creates a package with the Main class and main method
    * Find all prime numbers from a range of N..M
    * Use JMH to benchmark alternative solutions
    * Web Server with endpoints to get different stats from a file.
 A JMeter test to check the serial and concurrent versions.

 # TODO (Learn):
   * CountDownLatch best practice
   * Executors.newCachedThreadPool()
   * Blocking/Non-blocking data structures